-Tenon has an interest in a forest asset growing on leased forest land (354.1 hectares) and the forestry rights to several forest assets growing on other forest land (76.1 hectares).
+Tenon has an interest in a forest asset growing on leased forest land, 359 stocked area hectares (2012: 354.1 hectares) and the forestry rights to several forest assets growing on other forest land, 57.6 stocked area hectares (2012: 76.1 hectares).
 The lease on the forest land expires in 2075 and the forestry rights expire between 2022 and 2046.
-The forest assets comprise a combination of clearwood (pruned) and framing (unpruned) stands in 4 separate locations.
+The forest assets comprise a combination of clearwood (pruned) and framing (unpruned) stands in four separate locations.
 The forest assets form part of the security supporting Tenon's global credit facility.
-The forests were residual assets remaining after the sale of the majority of Tenon's forest assets in 2004 and had been classified as a discontinued asset under IFRS 5 and valued at the lower of historic cost or fair value less costs to sell.
-In 2011, the decision was made to hold the current crop through to harvest, and the assets have been valued under IAS 41 "Biological Assets" and presented in the accounts as forest assets.
+The forests were residual assets remaining after the sale of the majority of Tenon's forest assets in 2004 and are valued under IAS 41 "Biological Assets" and presented in the accounts as forest assets.